-Assuming conventional 80% power and 95% confidence intervals, preliminary power calculations suggest that the minimum detectable effect size combining both phases of the intervention is a 5 percentage-point change (46%) in the likelihood of moving to an opportunity neighborhood when comparing treatment and control groups.
-Using statistics provided by the Seattle and King County Housing Authorities, we based our calculations on the projected number of new households with at least one child under age 15 issued a voucher across both phases(N = 1284), equally sized treatment and control group sizes, and the usual fraction of households issued vouchers who move to an opportunity neighborhood absent any intervention (11%, standard deviation $\sigma = 0.31$).
+Assuming conventional 80% power and 95% confidence intervals, preliminary power calculations suggest that the minimum detectable effect size in the first year of the intervention is a 5 percentage-point change (46%) in the likelihood of moving to an opportunity neighborhood when comparing treatment and control groups.
+Using statistics provided by the

+Seattle and King County Housing Authorities, we based our calculations on assumptions on the annual number new households with at least one child under age 15 issued a voucher each year (N=1284), equally sized treatment and control group sizes, and the usual fraction of households issued vouchers who move to an opportunity neighborhood absent any intervention (11%, standard deviation $\sigma=0.31$ ).
 Although we are interested in outcomes conditional on voucher take up, randomization will occur at the level of issued voucher, and we assume that historical 68% lease-up rates (weighted average across SHA and KCHA) will prevail for both treatment and control.
-We further assume that $\gamma = 5\%$ of households assigned to the treatment group will opt-out of services.
+We further assume that $\gamma=5\%$ of households assigned to the treatment group will opt-out of services.